holgerimbery/ACSforMCS/README.md

     - Go to settings and select Security
     - Deactivate Authentication
     - Copy a secret from the Web Channel Security tab.
-    - Copy the secret to your `appsettings.json` file

 2. **Design conversation flow**
     - Create appropriate topics in your agent to handle phone interactions